 The V6 development will start for a planned release for operations in Q2 2020 being potentially the last version delivered under the current MFF.
-The expected content will be based on develop in 2019 will obviously be driven also by results of market analysis launched in 2018 in Marine Renewable Energy sector and Maritime Insurance domains as well as by feedbacks derived from User Uptake projects, partnerships set up during previous years (Ocean Energy Europe, EARSC, NEREUS, CRPM,...)
+The expected content will be based on

 - the review of result from R&D service evolution projects (still from call 1) mature to move to development and operations; - the outcomes of the second batch of the service evolution R&D projects; - the R&D service evolution strategic plan.